jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 (Optional) can you supply a link to a public repo that recreates the problem?

 **Operating system (required):**
-Please note that only Windows and Linux are directly supported, i.e. if your issue is Mac-specific, you'll need to raise a PR.
+Please note that only Windows and Linux are directly supported.
+If you are using a Mac, then are you able to check if the same problem occurs in Linux?

 **Directory structure (optional, but often relevant):**
 Include your project directory structure if it is relevant (e.g. use the `tree` command).